Introduction to Git Branch

 git branch tag-branch v0.2.23

-Let’s consider we are working on some projects with updated commit and we are on the master branch.
-Suppose we want to do changes in our latest code as per requirements, so we will not directly do changes in the master branch.
+Let’s consider we are working on some projects with an updated commit, and we are on the master branch.
+Suppose we want to do changes in our latest code as per requirements, so we will not directly change the master branch.

-You worked on code and save the file to the department branch
+You worked on the code and saved the file to the department branch.

 $ git commit –a –m ‘inserted header [department]’